marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

 for conformations that are slightly out-of-equilibrium.
-Edges will not be added from distances in two cases: 1) if edges could be added based on atom names no edges will be added between atoms that are not bonded in the reference :class:`~vermouth.molecule.Block`.
+Edges will not be added from distances in two cases: 1) if edges could be added based on atom names no edges will be added between atoms that are not bonded in the reference :ref:`data:Block`.
 2) No edges will be added between residues if one of the atoms involved is a hydrogen atom.
 Edges added this way are logged as debug output.

 If your input structure is far from equilibrium and adding edges based on distance is likely to produce erroneous results, make sure to provide ``CONECT``